interledger/uct-hackathon-2024/README.md

 Open Payments is an open API standard that can be implemented by account servicing entities (e.g. banks, digital wallet providers, and mobile money providers) to facilitate interoperability in the setup and completion of payments.
 In this tutorial we'll connect to [Rafiki.Money](https://rafiki.money/), a test wallet provider that’s part of the Interledger testnet.

-1. Client Keys

-- Create an account on Rafiki.Money by following this [setup](https://openpayments.dev/snippets/before-you-begin/)

 ## Technologies 🛠️

 - [<img width="30" height="30" src="https://img.icons8.com/plasticine/30/react.png" alt="react"/> **React**](https://react.dev/), [**React-DOM**](https://www.npmjs.com/package/react-dom) and [**React icons**](https://react-icons.github.io/react-icons/)